mirkobunse/exp-util/README.md

           --files exp-util-example/src/main/resources/example.properties \
           exp-util-example/target/exp-util-example-v0.0.3-SNAPSHOT.jar

-If the job prints the contents of the properties file to the driver's console, you are good to go!
+The job prints the contents of the properties file to the driver's console and you are good to go!